nginx-proxy/nginx-proxy/docs/README.md

 </details>
 </br>

-:warning: Please note that TLSv1 and TLSv1.1 are only available on the debian based image due to the way OpenSSL is configured on upstream Alpine images.

 The default behavior for the proxy when port 80 and 443 are exposed is as follows:

 - If a virtual host has a usable cert, port 80 will redirect to 443 for that virtual host so that HTTPS is always preferred when available.